 "Traders are worried about the decisions the government is going to make," a trader said.
+"Nobody wants to stay with expensive stock in hand."

 Russia's Black Sea prices for wheat with 12.5 percent protein content are currently down \$6 to \$258 per ton on a free-on-board (FOB) basis compared with a week earlier, SovEcon agriculture consultancy said.